roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-02 ****** byJust_Plain_Bob© If I told her the truth and told her that Mary had shown them to me she would want to know what kind of relationship I had with Mary that Mary would have shared that kind of information with me.
+If I told her the truth and told her that Mary had shown them to me she would want to know what kind of relationship I had with Mary that Mary would have shared that kind of information with me.
 I did not think it would be wise of me to let her know just what kind of relationship I DID have with Mary.

  I was in a 'fucked if you do, fucked if you don't' situation and all because of a couple of seconds of panic.
 I finally decided to keep my mouth shut as to where the information came from.
 Of course mom could just deny that it happened and I could just shrug and let the issue die, but if she did deny it and pushed to know why I had thrown the accusation at her I did have a pretty good memory.
 I remembered the dates from the PI report and I remembered the room numbers that mom had been photographed going into.
 If I had to spit those out she would know without a doubt that I knew what I was talking about.
 I'd just have to wait and see what happened.